pravega/charts/charts/bookkeeper-operator/README.md

 where:

 - **[RELEASE_NAME]** is the release name for the bookkeeper-operator chart.
-- **[VERSION]** can be any stable release version for bookkeeper-operator from 0.1.3 onwards.
+- **[VERSION]** can be any stable chart version for bookkeeper-operator from 0.1.3 onwards.
 - **[CERT_NAME]** is the name of the certificate created as a prerequisite
 - **[SECRET_NAME]** is the name of the secret created by the above certificate

-This command deploys a pravega-operator on the Kubernetes cluster in its default configuration.
+This command deploys a bookkeeper-operator on the Kubernetes cluster in its default configuration.
 The [configuration](#operator-configuration) section lists the parameters that can be configured during installation.

->Note: If we provide [RELEASE_NAME] same as chart name, deployment name will be same as release-name.
-But if we are providing a different name for release(other than bookkeeper-operator in this case), deployment name will be [RELEASE_NAME]-[chart-name].
-However, deployment name can be overridden by providing --set  fullnameOverride=[DEPLOYMENT_NAME]` along with helm install command
+> Note: If we provide [RELEASE_NAME] same as chart name, deployment name will be same as release-name.
+But if we are providing a different name for release (other than bookkeeper-operator in this case), deployment name will be [RELEASE_NAME]-[chart-name].
+However, deployment name can be overridden by providing `--set  fullnameOverride=[DEPLOYMENT_NAME]` along with helm install command

->Note: If the bookkeeper-operator version is 0.1.2, webhookCert.certName and webhookCert.secretName should not be set.
+> Note: If the bookkeeper-operator version is 0.1.2, webhookCert.certName and webhookCert.secretName should not be set.
 Also in this case, cert-manager and the certificate/issuer do not need to be deployed as prerequisites.

 ## Upgrading Bookkeeper-Operator

-For upgrading bookkeeper-operator, please refer [upgrade guide](../../doc/operator-upgrade.md)
+For upgrading bookkeeper-operator, please refer [upgrade guide](https://github.com/pravega/bookkeeper-operator/blob/master/doc/operator-upgrade.md)

 ## Uninstalling  Bookkeeper-Operator